7 Things to Leave Behind When You Move

 3. Moving Companies Do Not Move Heirlooms and High-Value Items

 Most movers will not transport cash, stocks, jewelry, or other high-value belongings.
 Having these items onboard their trucks puts them at risk for expensive damages, such as if theft or other loss occurs.
 Remember that reputable moving companies maintain insurance, but these policies only cover the current market value.
-Sentimentality is priceless, so these are things you should pack into your own vehicle.
+Sentimentality is priceless, so these are things you should pack into your own vehicle when you move.

 4. Engine-Operated Equipment

 Although many movers transport engine-operated equipment like lawnmowers, you must prepare anything fuel-driven well in advance of packing day for loading on the truck.
-For example, you must drain the fuel and other fluids from a lawnmower at least 24 hours before the equipment’s transport.
+For example, you must drain the fuel and other fluids from a lawnmower at least 24 hours before the equipment’s transport when you move.
 Otherwise, moving companies must refuse to move this machinery.

 5. Flammable, Corrosive and Hazardous Materials